KFFX-TV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 KFFX has been digital-only since February 17, 2009.
-As the station's transmitter site typically becomes inaccessible to standard vehicles due to eastern Oregon's typically harsh winters, Northwest Broadcasting provided station engineers with snowmobiles on February 16, 2009 to complete the final post-transition installations.
+As the station's transmitter site typically becomes inaccessible to standard vehicles due to eastern Oregon's typically harsh winters, Northwest Broadcasting provided station engineers with snowmobiles on February 16, 2009, to complete the final post-transition installations.

 On April 21, 2009, the station added a digital subchannel which includes This TV, but was changed to Telemundo in 2016.